 Offering private and shared accommodations, each bed is equipped with a double power plug and a private storage locker.
-Centrally located, this hostel is close to public transit as well as the city’s major tourist attractions.
+Centrally located, this hostel is close to public transit as well as the city’s major tourist attractions such as Dean Village.

 Best Hotel in Stockbridge: The Raeburn

 This stunning four-star hotel sits in an old Georgian house and features a brasserie-style restaurant, bar, and a large sun terrace.
 Rooms are decorated with luxurious furnishings and traditional tartan fabric, and all come with ensuite bathrooms.
 Family rooms and room service are also available.
 Edinburgh’s Old Town is a 25-minute stroll away, with Haymarket station close by.
 It’s also in a great spot if you want to explore the wonderful Dean Village.

 Things to See and Do in Stockbridge:

 - Wander through the Royal Botanic Garden for a break from the city streets.

 - Enjoy traditional Scottish fare at Hector’s a warm and welcoming pub.

 - Explore the artisan crafts and homegrown produce at the Stockbridge Market, which takes place every Sunday afternoon.

 - Wander through the streets and alleys of Dean Village.

 - Enjoy a picnic lunch and stunning views in Inverleith Park, one of Scotland’s largest urban parks.